Sharibb/Obsidian-Cyber/Networking/OSI-Layer/Layer-4.md

 ### **Why It Matters**:
 Ensures data arrives *completely* and *in order* (TCP) or prioritizes speed over reliability (UDP), depending on application needs.

-Would you like deeper dives into TCP/UDP or comparisons with Layer 3?